 Whether unwrapped as a surprise under the Christmas tree, or purchased with gift cards to take advantage of the great seasonal pricing on all sorts of photo-related gear and gadgetry this time of year, it’s a known fact that many photographers will be finding themselves the proud owners of new lenses, cameras, bags and accessories right around now.
 And whatever piece of new gear it is, it’s always important to check it out and run it through its paces before heading out to make a once-in-a-lifetime photo, to make sure you, the proud new owner, are both familiar with the gear, and ensure everything is working as it should.

-In case you didn’t know, before joining Sigma, I tested all sorts of gear for several very popular photography magazines and websites (Here’s my backstory, if you’re interested).
+In case you didn’t know, before joining Sigma, I tested all sorts of gear for several very popular photography magazines and websites.
 We’re talking benchmark testing of DSLRs and compacts, field tests of lenses, attempting to destroy overloaded camera bags and more.
 I’ve read more compact camera manuals cover to cover than I care to remember.
 I’ve worked in Betas (and even Alphas) of experimental processing software.
 I’ve learned a lot of things along the way, and here’s some of my best advice for quickly getting to know your new camera gear.

 Let’s Start with Lenses

 Unboxing and checking AF

 Unboxing a brand-new lens is quite a thrill.
 The new glass can offer a new way to see photographically, whether it’s a wider angle, a longer telephoto, or your first 1:1 macro lens, the acquisition of a new lens can lead to an explosion of visual creativity.